Top 5 components you need in a budget media room

 Yes, even with a tiny budget you can start building your dream cinema or media room.

-Let’s start with an overview of what we need and why.
+Let’s start with an overview of what we need and why to build your budget media room.
 We’ll then break down each component and talk through options.

 To make it easier, we’re going to assume you have a spare single bedroom, which you’ll be using.
 Roughly this room measure 3.2 x 2.2 metres.

-There are two basic ways to arrange the room: Landscape and Portrait.
+There are two basic ways to arrange your budget media room: Landscape and Portrait.

 In a landscape layout, the screen sits on the longest wall with seating opposite.
 If you’re going for a more relaxing feeling and plan to use a large sofa, then landscape is for you.
 As space is limited, you might feel too close to the screen.